DepthFocus: Controllable Depth Estimation for See-Through Scenes

-We first evaluate DepthFocus on standard single-depth stereo benchmarks using conventional metrics, including End-Point Error (EPE) and Bad-x error rates.
-While our main goal is controllable depth adjustment in multi-layered scenarios, it is essential to verify competitiveness in traditional first-surface estimation.
-For this, we set the model to nearest-depth prediction.
+We evaluate DepthFocus on standard high-resolution single-depth benchmarks using EPE and Bad-x error rates.
+While our framework is designed for controllable multi-layered scenarios, we verify its competitiveness in traditional first-surface estimation by setting the model to predict the nearest surface.